 Options to progress can be either as a manager, with responsibility for managing a team or running a branch.
 Or, if you’d prefer to act as a mentor rather than directly manage, you may be better suited to move up to a senior consultant role.
 This would give you the autonomy and freedom to concentrate on what you do best: recruiting.

 Stepping up again, you could then be promoted to Regional Manager and then Regional Director.
 As an example of how you could progress through the ranks, my Managing Director, Cindy Hare, started out as a Branch Manager for HR GO recruitment.
 She now leads the business.
-Meanwhile, I entered HR GO as a Managing Consultant and now work as the group’s Talent and Development Manager.

 Many recruitment agencies set great store in training and developing staff and HR GO is no exception.
 All our new consultants are given a thorough 12 session training programme in their first six months at the company.
 The aim is to give our colleagues a solid grounding in the full recruitment cycle.
 This starts with building a candidate and client base, then interviewing candidates, running client meetings and negotiating rates.
 We also break down what we expect them to know and who will be able to show them.